Standard

 polyvals(x, start=0)

-Yield the powers of the value x.
+Yield all powers of scalar x.

 Uses iterative multiplication to calculate monomials consecutively.